mozman/ezdxf/notes/pages/SPATIAL_FILTER.md

 			- `ACAD_XREC_ROUNDTRIP` - not tested but I am sure they behave like the boundary path vertices - so nothing to do
 			- `inverse_insert_matrix` is not changed
 			- `transformation_martix` is not changed
+		- A test of copying clipped block references by `ezdxf` (created by BricsCAD) already works after implementing the SPATIAL_FILTER entity and without applying any additional transformations in the [[INSERT]].
 -
 - ## Creating the boundary path in BLOCK coordinates
 	- the `inverse_insert_matrix` is the identity matrix